mgrolik9/virtual_waitress/README.md

 ## General info
 Virtual waitress has two sides:
 * First for customers, who are ordering meals using an app while sitting at the table.
-* Second for owners of restaurants, who are creating restaurant profiles in order to take orders.
+* Second for owners, who create profile for thei restaurants to take orders from quests.
 ## Screenshots